rct/jupyter-samples/README.md

 Most of what's in here will be [IPython](https://ipython.org/).

+One of the reasons I'm doing this is because I think it is so cool that github renders Jupyter notebooks very nicely.
+So many possibilities, so little time.

 ## Prerequisites for running Jupyter (someplace)

 Just a short list of the useful links.